Ionic Covalent Metallic Bonding

 A covalent bond may be defined as a force holding together atoms through the sharing of electrons.

-We easily understand the formation of an ionic bond by electrostatic attraction between two oppositely charged ions.
+We easily understand the formation of an ionic bond in chemical compounds by electrostatic attraction between two oppositely charged ions.
 But much difficulty in understanding covalent bonding.

-Formation of the bond between two hydrogens or two chlorine atoms easily understands.
+Therefore the examples of the covalent bonding between two hydrogens or two chlorine atoms easily understand.
 Because there is no electronegativity difference between two identical atoms.

 But electron transfers more reasonable when two atoms with wide differences in electronegativity.
 Thus HF forms by ionic bond because the electronegativity of hydrogen and fluorine are different.